Many or all companies we feature compensate us. Compensation and editorial

 Is a personal loan a good idea?

-Before you start shopping around, it’s important to consider whether a personal loan is the right option for you to begin with.
-Here are some questions to ask yourself to determine whether to proceed.
+Before you start shopping around, it’s important to consider whether a personal loan is the right option for you.
+Here are questions to ask yourself to determine whether to proceed.

 Is it the most cost-effective option?